 UTS partners with a range of companies across industry, who employ engineering students.
 They advertise available internships via CareerHub.
 Students can also seek internships with other employers who are not current partners.
 These jobs can be found via SEEK or other national job boards.

 I am an international student, can I still do an internship?

 Yes.
 If you choose to enrol in one of the following degrees you can do an internship by adding the the Diploma in Professional Engineering Practice or Diploma in IT Professional Practice.
 This could be in Australia or overseas.

 Yes!
 You can undertake an internship or work experience in Australia, in your home country, or in a completely different country.

 Search available opportunities, including offshore, through CareerHub, the dedicated UTS job board.
-The Engagement Team can also provide additional information and support in relation to your work experience.
-Don't forget to register your internship with the Engagement Team if you source your own internship (i.e jobs not listed on CareerHub).
+The Work Integrated Learning team (internships) can also provide additional information and support in relation to your work experience.
+Don't forget, your internship will need to be approved by the Work Integrated Learning team (internships) if it is independently found (i.e jobs not listed on CareerHub).

 What other options are there to get exposure in industry?

 There are many ways to get experience in industry outside of your internship.
 It's all part of your uni experience - you choose what you'd like to be involved in!

 - UTS Careers Fair

 - Software Development Studio